rmcendarfer2017/wordpress-mcp-server/README.md

 - Test WordPress connection
 - Create, retrieve, and manage WordPress categories and tags
 - Automatically handle category and tag creation when publishing
+- Support for featured images via URL or base64-encoded data
 - Works as both standalone FastAPI server and MCP server
 - Environment variable support for WordPress credentials